Colorado Politics

 Melissa C. Meirink

-Cramer appealed, arguing that his restitution obligation was not authorized by law.
+Cramer appealed, arguing that his restitution obligation was not authorized by law for multiple reasons.
 A three-judge Court of Appeals panel agreed with one of his arguments: Larson’s decision to leave restitution open at sentencing was not one of the options available to her.

 Judge Terry Fox, in the panel’s Nov.
 26 opinion, pointed to a Supreme Court decision from May that clarified its prior ruling in Weeks.
 The justices reiterated that Colorado law does not authorize judges “to simply defer the issue of restitution in its entirety.”
 If a judge fails to impose any of the listed options for a restitution order, the sentence is illegal and the restitution obligation must be voided.